tdmalone/ops-team-topic-updater/README.md

     You'll need to enter your Slack access token, channel ID, Jira installation and access details, PagerDuty API key, etc. You'll be prompted for all of these while setting it up.

     If you're hosting elsewhere, you can provide all these details via environment variables.
 These are documented in [app.json](app.json).
+Note that you'll need at least Node 10.8.0.

 7. **Configure app invocation.** To update your Slack topic, the app needs to run!
 Ideally you'll want to do this via webhook from both Jira and PagerDuty, but you could also invoke it regularly on a schedule.